-Is content and thought leadership the same thing?
+Is content and thought leadership the same?

-It becomes effective when the passion and expertise of the thought leader coincide with the interests of the audience you are trying to reach.
+Although both terms are used a lot by businesses, they are very different.
+Thought leadership is when businesses build unique perspectives on hot topics and have answers to the biggest questions on the minds of their buyers.
+It becomes effective when the passion and expertise of the individual or thought leader coincide with the interests of the audience you are trying to reach.

 Content marketing is commonly about producing content quickly and in high volumes.
 True thought leadership takes considerable time to develop and contains much longer in-depth pieces.

 According to research by Edelman and Linked In, nearly half of business decision makers said thought leadership has directly led them to award business to an organisation.
-Thought leadership content can aid anyone involved in the business decision making process to gain alignment across their company regarding the problems they are facing.
+Thought leadership and content can aid anyone involved in the business decision making process to gain alignment across their company regarding the problems they are facing.

-Thought leadership has a tremendous PR value and helps not just with sales and marketing, but recruitment and corporate affairs as it boosts your corporate reputation.
+Thought leadership has tremendous PR value and helps not just with sales and marketing, but recruitment and corporate affairs as it boosts your corporate reputation.

 Thought leadership is not a quick or cheap exercise.
 It requires significant investment, not just financially, but with buy in from the top and across a business.
 Normally, it takes years for a brand to be seen as a though leader in their field, but the benefits are significant.